nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Bookmark State After Delete Diagram](images/Bookmark-After-Step6.png) <br/>
 *Figure 35: Bookmark Entries After Delete*

-> :memo: The ArrayList comes with an inbuilt function to enable easy deletion at index, but the bookmark index of subsequent entries will decrease.
+> :memo: The ArrayList comes with an inbuilt function to enable easy deletion at index, but the bookmark index of subsequent entries will decrease by 1.

 **Step 7:** The user executes `bookmark 1 -e 5` command to edit the episode for the first bookmark entry. `Bookmark#editBookmarkEpisode()` will change the episode field for that bookmark entry.